 Our artists returned to the Basilica of St. Mary of the Assumption in Marietta, OH, to continue the liturgical details that we began implementing during a full restoration almost eight years ago.

 They applied gold and antiquing to the protective reliquary iron grill under the custom Italian marble altar that holds relics of various saints and a new relic of Saint Pope John Paul II.
-White Carrara marble statues of the Twelve Apostles and Jesus Christ bear the weight of the altar's striking marble mensa (top).
-Varying shades of gold mosaics radiate a brilliant sense of light to emphasize each carved image that stands as a reminder of the sacrifice of Christ during mass and the Eucharist.
+Small white Carrara marble statues of the Twelve Apostles and Jesus Christ bear the weight of the altar's striking marble mensa (top).
+Varying shades of gold mosaics radiate a brilliant sense of light to emphasize each carved image that stands as a reminder of the sacrifice of Christ during Mass and the Eucharist.

 The restoration is ongoing, and every year Monsignor Campbell takes another step to give witness to our faith—creating a place that provides a glimpse of the New Jerusalem, where one can pray and celebrate the promise of eternal life through Christ Jesus.
+While we were executing the work, it was inspiring to see a group of Japanese Catholic and non-Catholic pilgrims celebrating Mass with the parish community.
 Visitors come from all over the world to share in this sacred space.
-While we were executing the work, it was inspiring to see a group of Japanese Catholic and non-Catholic pilgrims celebrating Mass with the parish community.

 Comments